Congratulations to our LoboBITES WINNERS!

 - Engagement: Presentation promotes audience comprehension and engagement (5 points).

-First prize: $1000 SCHOLARSHIP and the opportunity to represent UNM at a regional competition
+First prize: $1000 prize and the opportunity to represent UNM at a regional competition

 Q: Do students need to be nominated by faculty to submit for LoboBITES?